Duru03999/Book-Library/README.md

 Use the command below to install the necessary Python dependencies:
 `pip install --upgrade --force-reinstall --ignore-installed --no-cache-dir fastapi sqlalchemy psycopg2-binary numpy`

-## Initializing Data

-Make a POST request with cURL to the following address to initialize the data:
-`curl -XPOST localhost:8000/init`

-As a result, the data for your application will be filled.